ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Homework/HW3.md

 ## Q8.
 Rename your csci185_hw3 folder to a new name: HW3

-# Step 2: Please screen shot your terminal with the above 8 tasks
+# Step 2: Please screenshot your terminal with the above 8 tasks
 # Step 3: Please save the 8 screenshots in a PDF file, name it as "CSCI185_Homework3_JohnDoe(0123456).pdf", where 0123456 is your BeeCard number, and sumbit it on [Blackboard](https://blackboard.sau.edu/webapps/login/)